 - It is very important that you follow the plan advised by the allergy doctor, dietitian or nurse.
 DO NOT move the next stage without agreement.

-- If you have any concerns or questions please contact with your allergy team or dietitian.
+- If you have any concerns or questions, please contact the allergy team or dietitian.

-- Your child will usually start with milk which has been baked in the oven and then slowly builds up to eating more of this food, before going on to less well-cooked dairy products (milk ladder).
+- Your child will usually start with milk which has been baked in the oven, such as malted-milk biscuit (Most digestive biscuits no longer contain any milk), and then slowly builds up to eating more of this food, before going on to less well-cooked dairy products (milk ladder).
 If you are introducing foods which require cooking/ baking, please cook following the manufacturer’s guidelines or recipe.
 Do not give under-cooked food.

-- Ensure your child is well.
+- Ensure your child is well and does not have a cold or temperature.
 If your child has had a flare up of their eczema, asthma, hay fever, or has taken antihistamines in the last five days do not undertake the challenge.

 Stop the challenge if any of the following develop